Four Considerations for Streamlining Data Initiatives in Work From Home Environments

 If accessed data is low-quality, one of two things happen.
 Either business users will utilize bad data, resulting in unreliable insights.
 Or users won’t even bother incorporating analytical insights from enterprise data into business strategies or decision-making which leaves valuable insights untapped.

 In a traditional pre-pandemic world, data governance programs included in-person conversations around data.
 From routine governance meetings to casual conversations on the fly about data’s meaning, purpose and quality levels.
-Instead, they now rely on enterprise collaboration tools.
+Instead, they now rely on enterprise collaboration tools for streamlining data.

 1. How Remote Work Alters Communication Around Data